Veterinary Emergency and Referral Center (VERC)

 Why don’t you just buy blood for pets like human hospitals do?

 Unlike human hospitals, veterinary facilities don’t have access to large, centralized blood banks.
-Most animal hospitals rely on volunteer donor programs or maintain small in-house blood banks.
-That’s why pet donors are so essential.
+Most rely on volunteer donor programs or maintain small in-house supplies.
+While we can purchase blood from a commercial veterinary blood bank, it must be shipped from the mainland—and it’s often on backorder.
+That means we can’t always get the products our patients need when they need them.
+This is why local pet donors are absolutely essential.

 How many animals actually get transfusions?

-At VERC, transfusions are used on a regular basis.
+At VERC, transfusions are administered on a regular basis.
+On average, at VERC, 15-20 patients receive blood products per month.
 Conditions like internal bleeding, immune-mediated disease, and surgical blood loss are common.
-Every donation matters.

 How does my pet’s blood donation help other pets?

-One unit of blood can help multiple pets.
-Every donation could mean life, hope, and healing for families across the islands.
-Your pet’s gift could allow another pet to survive surgery, recover from trauma, or manage chronic disease.
+Every donation represents life, hope, and healing for families across the islands.
+Your pet’s gift could help another pet survive surgery, recover from trauma, or manage a chronic illness.

 ELIGIBILITY + ENROLLMENT